Bor·der Tramp /ˈbôrdər tramp / noun

 But the answer to either question is “No.”

-In regards to the first question, yes it is easy to tramp by on less than $20 a day, but not if you’re traveling as much as we are.
-Boats and buses every couple days can be real budget busters for a tramp if you aren’t careful.
+In regards to the first question, yes it is easy to tramp by on less than $20 a day, but not when you’re traveling as much as we are.
+Boats and buses every couple days can be real budget busters for a tramper if you aren’t careful.
+Staying for 4-7 days in one spot really gives you time to discover the area and goes a long way to save money.

-By the end of the trip everything should average out to a $20/day maximum – including our 3 cervesa quota!
-Follow the links below to learn about the members of the Border tramp brigade:
+By the end of the trip everything should average out to a $20/day maximum – including our 3 cervesa quota (or substitute for rum).